Careers in Agricultural Economics: Job Options and Requirements

 - Farm manager

-- Writing for magazines, trade journals and newspapers
+- Writer for magazines, trade journals or newspapers

-All positions as economist will require at least a bachelor's degree.
-Some entry-level positions such as research assistant or sales can be obtained with only a bachelor's, but more advanced positions will require a graduate degree or a doctoral degree.
-Basic requirements for entry-level jobs with the Federal Government include three semester hours in statistics, accounting or calculus, in addition to at least 21 semester hours in economics (www.usajobs.gov).
+All economist positions require at least a bachelor's degree.
+Some entry-level positions, such as research assistant or salesperson, can be obtained with only a bachelor's degree, but more advanced positions require a master's or doctoral degree.

-Those in agricultural economics fields also need strong mathematical, data, statistical and quantitative skills.
+Agricultural economists need a strong grasp of agricultural and marketing principles, along with strong data analysis, statistical and quantitative skills.
 The ability to pay attention to detail and conduct complex research is also required.
+A specialty area, such as crop management or international development, could be helpful in meeting specific job requirements.

 Salary and Job Outlook

-In May 2012, the U.S. Bureau of Labor Statistics (BLS) reported that economists, including agricultural economists, made a median annual salary of $91,860.
-The BLS projects that employment of economists will increase by 14% from 2012 to 2022, which is about average for all occupations.
+In May 2013, the U.S. Bureau of Labor Statistics (BLS) reported that economists, including agricultural economists, made a median annual salary of $93,070.
+The BLS projected that employment of economists would increase by 14% from 2012 to 2022, which was about average for all occupations.

 Related to Careers in Agricultural Economics: Job Options and Requirements